-Processing of Claims for Personal Injury OR ILLNESS
+Processing of Claims for Personal Injury and Damage to Personal Property

-Prompt Notice.
-It is important that you provide prompt written notice to the Seminole Tribe of Florida’s Risk Management Department or the Facility (“Tribe”) where the incident occurred, which resulted in the alleged claimed injury or illness.
+It is important that you provide prompt written notice to the management of the Facility of the incident which resulted in the alleged claimed injury or damage.
 When the Tribe responds to an incident, you will be provided with a claim form.
-If you intend to seek compensation from the Tribe, for your injury or illness, you must complete this form and return it to the Tribe
+If you intend to seek compensation from the Tribe for your injury or damage, you must complete this claim form and return it to the Seminole Tribe's Risk Management Department.
+It is your responsibility to complete and timely submit the form.
+If the form is not returned within six (6) months from the date of the incident of the alleged claimed injury or damage, the claim shall be forever barred from recovery.

 Please submit your claim form to the following address: